 A virtual queue—also known as an online queue, digital queue, digital line, or virtual line— is a queue of website or app visitors that exists within a virtual waiting room.
-Website managers place visitors in virtual queues to control the flow of visitors arriving at a web page or set of web pages.
-For example, visitors to an online ticket vendor can be placed in a virtual queue when visit any page on the website, or only when they click to buy tickets for a specific event.
+Website managers use virtual queuing to control the flow of visitors arriving to a web page or website.
+For example, visitors to a ticket vendor's website can be placed in a virtual queue when they visit any page on the website, or only when they click to buy tickets for a specific event.

 Managing website traffic with a virtual queue lets website managers protect performance bottlenecks, avoid website failure, and treat customers fairly with a first-come, first-served line.

 A virtual queue in Queue-it's virtual waiting room is a waiting page that is inserted between two web pages.
-Visitors who exceed your capacity are offloaded to the virtual queue, which means they don’t take up bandwidth on your infrastructure.
-At the throughput rate you configure, Queue-it then redirects the visitors who waited in line back to your website in a fair, first-in-first-out order.
+Visitors who exceed your capacity are offloaded to the virtual queue so they don’t take up bandwidth on your infrastructure.
+At the throughput rate you configure, Queue-it then redirects the visitors who waited in line to your website in a fair, first-in-first-out order.

 Since implementing Queue-it to our digital platforms, we can successfully hold our large-scale digital events without the risk of failure.
 The Queue-it integration was very simple, and the entire experience worked seamlessly with our native app.
 The consumer experience was uninterrupted from queue to checkout!